 Interactive vending kiosks are a key innovation area in Internet of Things

 Interactive vending kiosks are creatively designed vending machines that use the latest technologies to deliver automated retail solutions and products, without human supervision.
-AI and analytics can be used by these smart vending machines to analyse device data and provide individualised experiences.
+AI and analytics can be used by these smart vending machines to analyze device data and provide individualized experiences.

 Key players in interactive vending kiosks – a disruptive innovation in the retail industry